gnosis/ido-contracts/security-considerations.md

 We argue that both bid tokens and auctioned tokens are not withdrawn beyond reserves in this case.
-Funds claiming by the auctioneer can be either at the initial auction price [11] or at a higher price [12].
+Funds claiming by the auctioneer will be done via [11].
 Assuming the initial auction price is used [11], then it means that the auction has been settled at the price determined in case [16] (out of the four possible cases [13], [14], [15], [16] of `settleAuction`).
 Then: